 We’re all probably familiar with token characters by now, where minorities are included more as a symbolic effort than as a character crucial to the plot – an issue that some argue even the diversely cast Star Wars: The Force Awakens did not escape.
 Tokenism is inauthentic inclusion, and can be seen by audiences as more of a ploy for minority viewership (and money) than a push for truly diverse storytelling.

-Aside from tokenism, there are all sorts of problematic character tropes that continue to plague storytelling, from the “strong female character” who is lauded for her masculine traits, to the “flamboyant gay man” whose sexuality is used more for punchlines than character development, to the fetishisation of “exotic” women, to the demonisation of mental illness…
+Aside from tokenism, there are all sorts of problematic character tropes that continue to plague storytelling, from the “strong female character” who is lauded for her masculine traits, but still goes to yoga in Sydney 7 days a week, to the “flamboyant gay man” whose sexuality is used more for punchlines than character development, to the fetishisation of “exotic” women, to the demonisation of mental illness…

 I could go on and on – if you’re really interested, TVTropes has put together an extensive list of characterisation tropes – but the point I’m trying to make is just *being* represented isn’t enough.
 True diversity also requires those being represented to be written in an authentic way.